The Finnish War of Independence and the Finnish Republic

 During the late 19th century, the Russification policy imposed by the Russian Empire aimed to diminish Finnish autonomy.
 This included enforcing the Russian language, imposing Russian military service, and restricting Finnish cultural expressions.
 In response, the Finnish people engaged in passive resistance, a nonviolent form of protest against these measures.
 This resistance manifested through the preservation of Finnish language and culture, as well as the maintenance of Finnish institutions despite Russian pressure.

-See also The Duchy of Warsaw and the Napoleonic Wars
+See also The Confederation of the Rhine and the German Nationalism

 The passive resistance movement in Finland symbolized the resilience and determination of the Finnish people to safeguard their national identity in the face of external threats.
 Finnish citizens actively resisted Russification by promoting Finnish language education, preserving national folklore, and upholding Finnish customs and traditions.
 This peaceful yet persistent opposition to Russian assimilation efforts played a crucial role in maintaining Finnish independence.